-- MIK net (Midwater Ring Trawl): use on all stations both in open water and ice - Macroplankton trawl: use ad hoc in ice-free water whenever time permits.
-A supplement to sampling with MIK not a replacement.

-→ Sampling depths: 700 m (or near bottom) to surface
+- MIK net (Midwater Ring Trawl): bottom to surface (for P7 1000m to surface) - Macroplankton trawl: use ad hoc in ice-free water whenever time permits.
+A supplement to sampling with MIK - not a replacement. - → Sampling depths: 700 m (or near bottom) to surface